estani/geonetwork-docker/HOWTO.md

 		"original_path": "/workbench/publisher/claire_src/thetao_Omon_ACCESS1-0_historical_r1i1p1_200001-200412.nc",

 	One thing to notice is the --dir-structure /*/model and the actual directory structure that is used when publishing /workbench/publisher/claire_src.
-It will use the second token in the path as the value for "model" in the metadata.
+It will use the second token in the absolute path as the value for "model" in the metadata.